theycallmeswift/node-mongodb-s3-backup/README.md

 ## Configuration

 To configure the backup, you need to pass the binary a JSON configuration file.
-There is a sample `config.json` file supplied in the package.
+There is a sample configuration file supplied in the package (`config.sample.json`).
 The file should have the following format:

     {
       "mongodb": {